theimpactfulcompany/.github/profile/README.md

 ### ⚡ What's Flux?

 Flux - a usable yet professional Python framework.
-Flux takes advantage of how Python was built along with an inspiration by [`rdbende`](https://github.com/rdbende)'s `sv-ttk` theme to deliver good looks with great performance.
+Flux takes advantage of how Python was built along with an inspiration by [`rdbende`](https://github.com/rdbende)'s `sv-ttk` theme to deliver good looks with great performance, being consistent with your other Windows apps.
 Because of Flux's 'fkcd' architecture and how it is based on Python, it sports the ability to process normal Python code, as well as its own, making the perfect transition.
 Since all Flux apps are, down to ground, Python apps, all Flux apps are multiplatform, perfect for games and general-purpose apps.

 ### 🖥️ What's Desktop Management?